Skip to main content

 • Copper layer thickness defines trace/space.

-• Route less on ground planes to keep its integrity—don’t cut up the ground planes.
+• Route less on ground planes to keep their integrity—don’t cut up the ground planes.

 • Pad size, BGAs, and routing on outer layers are determined by chip size and pitch.